ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/demo/dynamic.md

 ## en-US

-Generate the table from json dynamicly.
+Generate the table from JSON dynamically.